 Magnolia real estate is some of the most expensive in Texas, although Magnolia house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Magnolia is generally considered to be a blue-collar town.
-37.33% of the Magnolia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Magnolia is a blue-collar town, with 37.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Magnolia is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Magnolia who work in sales jobs (10.55%), food service (8.00%), and office and administrative support (7.88%).

 Of important note, Magnolia is also a city of artists.
 Magnolia has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Magnolia’s character.

-In terms of college education, Magnolia is nearly on par with the US average for all cities of 21.84%: 17.85% of adults 25 and older in Magnolia have a bachelor's degree or advanced degree.
+The percentage of adults in Magnolia who are college-educated is close to the national average for all communities of 21.84%: 17.85% of the adults in Magnolia have a bachelor's degree or advanced degree.

 The per capita income in Magnolia in 2010 was $26,752, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $107,008 for a family of four.
 However, Magnolia contains both very wealthy and poor people as well.